 Can Heart Disease Be Genetic?

-It’s no secret that a great deal of cardiovascular disease is linked to lifestyle factors; smoking, lack of exercise, or a diet resulting in abnormal blood cholesterol levels can all accelerate the development of blocked arteries and stiff heart valves.
-However, whilst the Cardiologist Doctors at EchoMed are always promoting healthy lifestyle changes, we also acknowledge that some cardiac conditions are the direct result of something else: your genetics.
+It’s no secret that a great deal of cardiovascular disease is linked to poor lifestyle factors.
+Smoking, lack of exercise, or a diet resulting in abnormal blood cholesterol levels can all accelerate the development of blocked arteries and stiff heart valves.
+However, while the Cardiologist Doctors at EchoMed are always promoting healthy lifestyle changes, we also acknowledge that, like many health issues, hereditary heart disease can be the direct result of something else: your genetics.

 Inherited Heart Muscle Diseases